 MIT's Dr. Sara Seager answered questions about exoplanets, the search for life, and the next technologies (like Webb!)

 What is the James Webb Space Telescope?

-It will cover longer wavelengths of light than Hubble and will have greatly improved sensitivity.
-The longer wavelengths enable JWST to look further back in time to see the first galaxies that formed in the early universe, and to peer inside dust clouds where stars and planetary systems are forming today.
+It covers longer wavelengths of light than Hubble and has greatly improved sensitivity.
+The longer wavelengths enable Webb to look further back in time to see the first galaxies that formed in the early universe, and to peer inside dust clouds where stars and planetary systems are forming today.

 What are the most exciting things we will learn?